Excluded minors are almost fragile

 The remainder of the paper is structured as follows.
-In Section \ref{strongelements}, we establish a link between $(N,B)$-strong elements in an excluded minor $M$ with a $3$-connected strong stabilizer $N$ and a basis $B$.
+In \cref{strongelements}, we bound the number of $(N,B)$-strong elements in an excluded minor $M$ with a $3$-connected strong stabilizer $N$ and a basis $B$.
 In \cref{gadget}, we bound $|E(M)|$ relative to $|E(N)|$ in the case where the $(N,B)$-strong elements are contained in a $4$- or $5$-element set with particular properties, which we call a ``confining set''.
-In \cref{robustelements} we show that elements of $M\del a,b$ that are $(N,B)$-robust but not $(N,B)$-strong give rise to a path of $3$-separations of $M\del a,b$.
-Finally, in Section \ref{robustpath}, we use the structure given by the path of $3$-separations in Section \ref{robustelements} to bound the number of $(N,B)$-robust elements and prove \cref{mainthm1}.
+In \cref{robustelements} we show that elements that are $(N,B)$-robust but not $(N,B)$-strong give rise to a structured collection of $3$-separations, called a ``path of $3$-separations''.
+In \cref{robustpath}, we use the structure given by the path of $3$-separations to bound the number of $(N,B)$-robust elements and prove \cref{mainthm1}.
 In \cref{secdetachable}, we show that $|E(M)|$ is bounded relative to $|E(N)|$ in the case where the existence of an $N$-detachable pair cannot be guaranteed.
 Finally, in \cref{mainthmsec}, we prove \cref{mainthm2}.